 In the European and Japanese versions, driving between the different areas causes the name of the area to show at the bottom of the screen.
 No such feature is seen in the American version.

 Penta Penguin has different stats depending on the game's region.
-In the American version, Penta Penguin shares his stats with Polar and Pura, while in the European and Japanese versions, Penta has all his stats maxed out.
+In the American version, Penta Penguin shares his Beginner class with Polar, Pura and Ripper Roo, while in the European and Japanese versions, Penta has all his stats maxed out.

 Default High Scores

 Every default best time for each track is 9:59:00 in the American version.
 They have all been changed to regular times in other versions.

 American/European and Japanese

 Someone in charge of the Japanese localization apparently decided to have a field day and change just about everything in the game.
 As this version is based off the European version, changes from that version have been retained.